 The ruling may have also been a way of ensuring Hall wouldn’t “deceive” people about their sex.
 (This article uses “they/them” pronouns for Hall).
 Hall’s “punishment was such that they wouldn’t be able to do that anymore if they stayed in Virginia,” Reis says.
 Although most intersex people lived as one gender without switching back and forth, “the potential that intersex people might have of ‘fooling’ or ‘deceiving’ other people is kind of a theme that runs throughout American history.”

 Over the next 400 years, official responses to intersex people would become much more medicalized, both in the U.S. and internationally.
 “Mandatory sex tests” for women (but not men) have been a part of international athletic competitions since at least 1950.
 The tests have barred athletes like Olympic gold medalist Caster Semenya from competitions, and retroactively stigmatized the achievements of athletes like Polish-American runner Stanisława Walasiewicz, whose two Olympic gold medals in the 1930s were questioned after a 1980 autopsy revealed she was intersex.
-As medical science progressed, the underlying assumption that intersex people were a problem to be solved remained constant.

 Although Hall seemed aware of their male and female traits, not all intersex people in history necessarily understood themselves this way.
 Take Casimir Pulaski, a hero of the American Revolution.
 Archaeologists recently discovered Pulaski may have been intersex because he had enough testosterone to grow a beard and also had a female-shaped pelvis.
 If his only female traits were internal, Pulaski may have lived his whole life without realizing there was anything “different” about him.
 Or, Pulaski may have noticed an unexpected change or lack of change around puberty but been unable to account for it.